 Culinary and Medicinal Uses of Pink Lotus Flowers

 The pink lotus flower has many medicinal purposes.
 It can be used to make tea.
-And its seeds and tubers can also be eaten.
-The tubers are rather like jicama, but they must be steamed or cooked first to avoid the toxins in raw tubers.
+Its seeds and tubers can also be eaten.
+The tubers are like jicama, but they must be steamed or cooked first to avoid the toxins in raw tubers.

 The pink lotus is used to treat diarrhea, fever, and cholera.
 The lotus contains chemicals that help break down fat that may help protect the heart and blood vessels.
 It decreases swelling and kills bacteria.

 The Sacred Lotus flower is also edible.
-For instance, the plant’s underground stem, known as rhizomes, is commonly consumed by Asians and Native American tribes for their starch content.
+For instance, the plant’s underground stem, known as rhizomes, is commonly consumed by Asians and Native American tribes for its starch content.

 Pink Lotus Flowers in Chinese Culture

-In China, the pink lotus flowers are considered symbolic of femininity and marital happiness.
+In China, the pink lotus flowers symbolize femininity and marital happiness.

-Additionally, China is home to some of the earliest recorded lotus germination records attributed to seeds that were discovered in lakebeds in northern parts of the country.
+Additionally, China is home to some of the earliest recorded lotus germination records attributed to seeds discovered in lakebeds in northern parts of the country.